larycoder/my.vim.ide/notes/08_extra_monitor_below_corner.md

 Just installed it, present a bit messy and somehow have bad compatible with vim-airline, but it is fantasy for small amount of buffer
 For large one, maybe you should use ":ls" --> note: buffer number is always increasing event if you totally delete buffer, accept it.

---> this list buffer work not too well, I'm checking on coc vim plugin, it seen that coc vim support well for brace enter => so this plugin is not actually necessary.